keboola/component-aws-cost-and-usage-reports/README.md

-# AWS CUR reports extractor
+# AWS Cost and Usage Reports Extractor

-This extractor downloads AWS CUR reports exported to S3 in CSV format.
+This Keboola component extracts AWS Cost and Usage Reports (CUR) from S3 in CSV format and loads them into Keboola Storage.
+The component is built using modern Python technologies including Pydantic for configuration validation, DuckDB for efficient data processing, and a modular architecture for maintainability.

 **Table of contents:**